-During the year ended 30 June 2021, the Company did not have a separately established nomination committee.
+The Company does not currently have a separately established nomination committee.
 However, the duties and responsibilities typically delegated to such committee are included in the responsibilities of the full Board.
 The Board considers it more appropriate to set aside time at Board meetings to specifically address those matters and issues arising that would ordinarily be considered by a nomination committee.